 In September 2017, we initiated a good laboratory practice ("GLP") safety and toxicology study in non-human primates with AMT-130.
-The six-month in-life portion of a GLP-safety and toxicology study on AMT-130 in non-human primates has been completed and all study reports are expected to be finalized in the third quarter of 2018.
-Data from this study will be used in support of an IND application for AMT-130 which is expected to be submitted to the FDA later this year.
+The six-month in-life portion of a GLP-safety and toxicology study on AMT-130 in non-human primates has been completed and all study reports are currently being finalized.
+Data from this study will be used in support of an IND application for AMT-130.

-In April 2018, we presented an overview of its preclinical data establishing proof-of-concept for AMT-130 at the 2018 American Academy of Neurology Annual Meeting in Los Angeles, California.
+In April 2018, we presented an overview of preclinical data establishing proof-of-concept for AMT-130 at the 2018 American Academy of Neurology Annual Meeting in Los Angeles, California.
 Data from multiple studies in Huntington's disease animal models across three different species show that a single intraparenchymal administration of AMT-130 into the striatum, resulted in a dose-dependent and sustained reduction of mutant huntingtin protein (mHTT) in both the deep structures of the brain and the cortex.
 Specifically, we presented data from an ongoing preclinical study in transgenic minipigs, one of the largest Huntington's disease animal models available, demonstrating significant reductions in human mHTT by a median of 68% in the striatum and a median of 47% in the frontal cortex at 6 months after administration of AMT-130.